pydam/EmaLink/Readme.md

 ### LED Lights

 There are 3 leds on the back of the device: one orange, one red and the last one green.
-The green led blinks every second while the module is connected over BLE and the battery in charged above 20%.
-The red led indicate battery status: one will start blinking every second once the battery drops below 20%.
+The green led blinks every 1-1.5 seconds while the module is connected over BLE and the battery in charged above 20%.
+The red led indicate battery status: one will start blinking battery drops below 12h of remaining lifetime.
 The orange led will turn on once you connect the charger.
 Once the battery is fully charged, the orange led will turn off, blinking every minute or so while the charger is connected.

 ### License